junxit/us-congress-bills-113/metadata.md

 - 2013-12-03 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7423)
 - 2013-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7423)
 - 2013-12-09 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2014-07-30 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+- 2014-11-13 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2014-12-10 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu without amendment.
+With written report No. 113-303.
+- 2014-12-10 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu without amendment.
+With written report No. 113-303.
+- 2014-12-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 643.